 The answer is, “It’s easy because my hope is in Christ, and all of this is just a soap opera.”

 Sure, I tune in multiple times every day to see what my people are up to.
 Yes, I follow every twist and turn in the plot.
 I cheer when my favorite characters triumph and I hiss when the evil nemesis unfairly pulls them down.

 However, all in all I realize I’m something like Horton.
 I hear the Who.
 And like Horton I realize there’s a whole world living on a speck of dust flying along oblivious to the fact that dust in the wind is not the most stable place to exist.

-Fleeting flowers and beautiful sunsets like snowflakes and icicles dazzle the eye inspire the imagination and then they are gone.
+Fleeting flowers and beautiful sunsets like snowflakes and icicles dazzle the eye inspire the imagination and then they’re gone.
 Look at the sweep of History.
-We can read of empires long ago.
+We read of empires long ago.
 The amazing DNA tests available through a multitude of sources can tell us where we come from.
 Ancestry web sites tell us who we come from.